Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Hypercompact OERs

+The equivalence of the three conditions defining hypercompactness will be proved in the forthcoming Theorem \ref{thm:CFW+}.

-\begin{rem} We do not know whether hypercompactness can be defined in a meaningful way for general Borel $G$-spaces, at least not without significant restrictions on the stabilizers.
-In fact, unlike the notion of hyperfiniteness which is defined plainly for any countable equivalence relation, the notion of hypercompactness is restricted to orbit equivalence relations and relies on the canonical topology of the acting group.
-Therefore, we do not know whether one can define a meaningful notion of hypercompactness for general equivalence relations. \end{rem}
+\begin{rem} Unlike the notion of hyperfiniteness which is defined plainly for any countable equivalence relation, the notion of hypercompactness is restricted to orbit equivalence relations and relies on the canonical topology of the group which acts freely.
+We do not know whether one can define meaningfully hypercompactness for general equivalence relations. \end{rem}

-\begin{exm}[Free transitive actions are hypercompact] It is an elementary fact that the action of every countable group $G$ on itself is hyperfinite.
-Indeed, we may define for every $n\in\mathbb{N}$ a partition $T_{n}$ of $G$ into finite subsets of $G$, each of which of size $2^{n}$.
-We can do this in such a way that $T_{n+1}$ is coarser than $T_{n}$ (i.e. every element of $T_{n}$ is contained in an element of $T_{n+1}$) for every $n\in\mathbb{N}$.
-Now letting $E_{n}$ be the equivalence relation whose classes are the elements of $T_{n}$ for every $n\in\mathbb{N}$, it is easy to see that $E_{0}\subset E_{1}\subset\dotsm$ forms a finite filtration of $E_{G}^{G}=G\times G$.
+\begin{exm}[Free transitive actions are hypercompact] It is an elementary fact that the action of every countable group \(G\) on itself is hyperfinite.
+Indeed, we may define for every \(n\in\mathbb{N}\) a partition \(T_{n}\) of \(G\) into finite subsets of \(G\), each of which of size \(2^{n}\).
+We can do this in such a way that \(T_{n+1}\) is coarser than \(T_{n}\) (i.e. every element of \(T_{n}\) is contained in an element of \(T_{n+1}\)) for every \(n\in\mathbb{N}\).
+Now letting \(E_{n}\) be the equivalence relation whose classes are the elements of \(T_{n}\) for every \(n\in\mathbb{N}\), it is easy to see that \(E_{0}\subseteq E_{1}\subseteq\dotsm\) forms a finite filtration of \(E_{G}^{G}=G\times G\).

-Let us show that $E_{G}^{G}=G\times G$ is hypercompact for every lcsc group $G$ using essentially the same argument.
-Fix some compatible proper metric $d$ on $G$.
-Start by picking a countable set $A:=\left\{a_{1},a_{2},\dotsc\right\}\subset G$ which is $1$-discrete (i.e. $d\left(a_{i},a_{j}\right)\geq 1$ for all distinct $a_{i},a_{j}\in A$) and $2$-dense (i.e. $\mathrm{dist}\left(g,A\right)<2$ for every $g\in G$).
-Form a Voronoi tessellation $\left\{T_{1},T_{2},\dotsc\right\}$ so that $T_{i}$ consists of points which are $1$-distant from $a_{i}$, for $i=1,2,\dotsc$ (just as described in Section \ref{Section: Voronoi}), from which we obtain the equivalence relation $E_{0}$ whose classes are $\left\{T_{1},T_{2},\dotsc\right\}$.
-Now for every $n\in\mathbb{N}$ let $E_{n}$ be the equivalence relation whose classes are
+Let us show that \(E_{G}^{G}=G\times G\) is hypercompact for every lcsc group \(G\) using essentially the same argument.
+Fix some compatible proper metric \(d\) on \(G\).
+Start by picking a countable set \(A:=\left\{a_{1},a_{2},\dotsc\right\}\subset G\) which is \(1\)-discrete (i.e. \(d\left(a_{i},a_{j}\right)\geq 1\) for all distinct \(a_{i},a_{j}\in A\)) and \(2\)-dense (i.e. \(\mathrm{dist}\left(g,A\right)<2\) for every \(g\in G\)).
+Form a Voronoi tessellation \(\left\{T_{1},T_{2},\dotsc\right\}\) so that \(T_{i}\) consists of points which are \(1\)-distant from \(a_{i}\), for \(i=1,2,\dotsc\) (just as described in Section \ref{sct:voronoi}), from which we obtain the equivalence relation \(E_{0}\) whose classes are \(\left\{T_{1},T_{2},\dotsc\right\}\).
+Now for every \(n\in\mathbb{N}\) let \(E_{n}\) be the equivalence relation whose classes are

-Since $A$ is uniformly discrete, every ball in $G$ is covered by finitely many of the $T_{i}$'s, hence $E_{0}\subset E_{1}\subset\dotsm$ is an equicompact filtration of $E_{G}^{G}=G\times G$. \end{exm}
+Since \(A\) is uniformly discrete, every ball in \(G\) is covered by finitely many of the \(T_{i}\)'s, hence \(E_{0}\subseteq E_{1}\subseteq\dotsm\) is an equicompact filtration of \(E_{G}^{G}=G\times G\). \end{exm}